akashacms/akashacms-website/documents/deployment/ssh2.html.md

 This is not well tested but has worked from both Windows and Mac OS X machines.

 Contributions to further developing this feature are welcome.
 This is implemented using the [node-ssh2sync](https://github.com/robogeek/node-ssh2sync) module that is hoped to ultimately be a replacement for `rsync` written in Node.js.

+It does not support the `exclude` option that has been implemented for `deploy_rsync`.